Haag's theorem: Quantum field theorists’ conflicting reactions

-While some physicists and philosophers of physics have repeatedly emphasized how seriously Haag’s theorem is shaking the foundations of QFT, the majority of practicing quantum field theorists simply dismiss the issue.
+While some physicists and philosophers of physics have repeatedly emphasized how seriously Haag's theorem undermines the foundations of QFT, the majority of practicing quantum field theorists simply dismiss the issue.
 Most quantum field theory texts geared to practical appreciation of the Standard Model of elementary particle interactions do not even mention it, implicitly assuming that some rigorous set of definitions and procedures may be found to firm up the powerful and well-confirmed heuristic results they report on.

-For example, asymptotic structure (cf. QCD jets) is a specific calculation in strong agreement with experiment, but nevertheless should fail by dint of Haag’s theorem.
+For example, asymptotic structure (cf. QCD jets) is a specific calculation in strong agreement with experiment, but nevertheless should fail by dint of Haag's theorem.
 The general feeling is that this is not some calculation that was merely stumbled upon, but rather that it embodies a physical truth.
 The practical calculations and tools are motivated and justified by an appeal to a grand mathematical formalism called QFT.
-Haag’s theorem suggests that the formalism is not well-founded, yet the practical calculations are sufficiently distant from the generalized formalism that any weaknesses there do not affect (or invalidate) practical results.
+Haag's theorem suggests that the formalism is not well-founded, yet the practical calculations are sufficiently distant from the abstract formalism that any weaknesses there do not affect (or invalidate) practical results.

 As was pointed out by Teller (1997):Everyone must agree that as a piece of mathematics Haag’s theorem is a valid result that at least appears to call into question the mathematical foundation of interacting quantum field theory, and agree that at the same time the theory has proved astonishingly successful in application to experimental results.
-Lupher (2005) suggested that the wide range of conflicting reactions to Haag’s theorem may partly be caused by the fact that the same exists in different formulations, which in turn were proved within different formulations of QFT such as Wightman’s axiomatic approach or the LSZ formula.
+Tracy Lupher (2005) suggested that the wide range of conflicting reactions to Haag's theorem may partly be caused by the fact that the same exists in different formulations, which in turn were proved within different formulations of QFT such as Wightman's axiomatic approach or the LSZ formula.
 According to Lupher,The few who mention it tend to regard it as something important that someone (else) should investigate thoroughly.